 The Reverend John Clinton Fowler, the rector of St. John’s Episcopal Church, Bisbee, accepted Rev. Ferguson’s invitation to become the first vicar of the new parish chapel.
 A native Arizonan, born in Douglas, Fr.
 Fowler attended public schools in Tucson.
 His college career at the University of Arizona was interrupted by military service overseas in WWII.
 After returning from the War and graduating from the University of Arizona, Father Fowler attended the General Theological Seminary in New York.

-St. Michael’s original building, entirely of mud-adobe and timber construction, consisted of a church some 90 feet long and 22 feet wide, with lateral wings extending out on either side of the church entrance for a Sunday school, kitchen and offices.
+St. Michael’s original building, entirely of mud-adobe and timber construction, was 90 feet long and 22 feet wide, with lateral wings on each side of the church entrance to accommodate a Sunday school, kitchen and offices.
 The mud-adobe patio wall that forms the southern boundary of the church grounds was also built at that time.
 A glass cross was set in the original north wall of the church, behind the high altar.

 Grand opening, November 1953.

 The building was opened and blessed by members of the Tucson clergy as well as a large congregation at 4:00 p.m., Sunday, November 29th, 1953.
 The first congregation consisted of members who had transferred from St. Philip’s parish, together with people from the east side of Tucson.
 The church style, at the direction of Rector Ferguson, was one of moderate churchmanship, in the pattern of St. Philip’s in the Hills.
 In 1955 a rectory, also designed by Joesler, was constructed on the southwest side of the property adjacent to Wilmot Road.